+If you need to use the ignore loss command in database recovery operations where a warm standby application is involved, use the same logical or physical data server and database designations that appear in the loss detection messages you received.
 To meet the needs and demands of your Replication Server system, you must manage resources effectively and optimize the performance of individual Replication Servers.
 You can affect the performance of a Replication Server by changing the values of configuration parameters, by using parallel DSI threads, or by choosing disk allocations.
-To manage these resources successfully, you should understand something about Replication Server's internal processing.
+To manage these resources successfully, you should understand something about Replication Server internal processing.

 Name Page

-Replication Server internal processing 119
+Replication Server internal processing 123

-Configuration parameters that affect performance 127
+Configuration parameters that affect performance 131

-Suggestions for using tuning parameters 135
+Suggestions for using tuning parameters 140

-Using parallel DSI threads 143
+Using parallel DSI threads 148

+Dynamic SQL for enhanced Replication Server performance 175

-Using multiprocessor platforms 170
+Using multiprocessor platforms 177

-Allocating queue segments 171
+Allocating queue segments 178

-Using the heartbeat feature in RMS 174
+Using the heartbeat feature in RMS 181